The Uyghur Forced Labor Prevention Act (UFLPA)

 The UFLPA is also having an impact on the auto industry, particularly with electric-vehicle batteries and other car parts made in China.
 The CBP has started monitoring lithium-ion batteries, tires and other auto parts shipments for UFLPA compliance in recent months, according to a Reuters report.

-“If you’re a car manufacturer and you have not started mapping your supply chains for the critical minerals and the parts of the sub-assemblies that are going through China and where they are getting their goods from, you are running a real peril as we go into the back half of the year,” Exiger CEO Brandon Daniels told Reuters.
+“If you’re a car manufacturer and you have not started mapping your supply chains for the critical minerals and the parts of the sub-assemblies that are going through China and where they are getting their goods from, you are running a real peril,” Exiger CEO Brandon Daniels told Reuters.

 These and other products will see additional scrutiny upon entry to the U.S. and require comprehensive supply chain documentation to rebut UFLPA presumptions.